 Unfortunately, many patients did not have the opportunity to discuss these risks because the women were not adequately warned of the dangers of morcellator use prior to the FDA’s communication.
 Manufacturers failed to provide appropriate warnings to patients about the potential spread of cancer that these products can cause.
 Ethicon has now temporarily removed its morcellators from the market until it can be determined if there is a safe way to use the devices for fibroid or uterine removal.
 But some women have already had their cancer spread because of the devices.

 The FDA has also announced that a public meeting of the Obstetrics and Gynecological Medical Devices Panel will be held to discuss the risks of laparoscopic power morcellation.
 Until more information is available, the agency’s recommendation is to avoid the use of morcellation when uterine cancer is suspected and to discuss the risks of treatment with all patients.
 The use of power morcellation is also discouraged in all procedures and the dangers should be considered since there are other treatment options that do not involve the risk of spreading cancer.

 Patients who have already had procedures using a morcellator have begun filing lawsuits to obtain monetary damages.
 The FDA information and medical evidence linking morcellators with cancer metastases can be used by patients to show that they were harmed as a result of morcellator use.

-The Law Offices of Jeffrey S. Glassman can help women and their families if they suspect that their cancer spread as a result of power morcellation.
+The Jeffrey Glassman Injury Lawyers can help women and their families if they suspect that their cancer spread as a result of power morcellation.
 Contact us today to speak with a member of our legal team to learn more about taking legal action to recover compensation.Boston Injury Attorneys – (617) 777-7777 – Free Consultation